Herdataspace/Herdataspace/README.md

 ## A bit about me

-- 🔬 PhD student in Type 1 Diabetes and Molecular Medicine graduate.
+- 🔬 A PhD student using cell-based and flow-cytometry approaches to investigate the immune response in type 1 Diabetes

+- 👩‍🎓 Molecular Medicine (MSc) and Biomedical Science (BSc) graduate from The University of Sheffield.

-- 🤖 Passionate about using bioinformatics to understanding biological problems in molcular biology/immunology research
+- 🤖 Passionate about using bioinformatics to understanding biological problems in immunology and disease.

 - 🌱 Training in AI and Data Engineering at <a href="https://www.theaicore.com/">**AiCORE**</a>